BSC-CNS-EAPM/AsiteDesign-container/README.md

 # EDesign_p_container
- A container and a bilding block for the EDesign module
+ A container and a building block for the EDesign module